alDuncanson/handler/README.md

 uv tool install a2a-handler
 ```

-Or run directly without installing:
+Or run in an ephemeral environment:

 ```bash
 uvx --from a2a-handler handler